 In the original design the windows are recessed and carefully oriented to minimise the effect of Hong Kong’s intense sub-tropical sunlight.
+The renovation retains the signature gridded, white façade while upgrading other aspects of the building appropriate to its new function.

 At the tower’s base a sequence of four-storey high arches intersected by a podium has been retained along with a vehicle ramp and elevated pathway giving access to the interiors.
 Both elements have been partially clad in platinum gold stainless steel.